I'm a Philanthropist!

 - distinguish between the concepts of time, talent, and treasure

 - What does it mean to give your talent?
-What is your talent?
-Can you play a musical instrument, sing, dance, paint, recite poetry?
-Are you kind or patient?
+(Can you sing, dance, paint, recite poetry?
+Are you kind or a good listener?)

-- What does it mean to give your treasures?
-What are your treasures?
-Your treasures are your money or belongings.
+- What does it mean to give your treasure?

 Strand PHIL.III Philanthropy and the Individual